BBC: Radio

-The BBC's UK national channels are also broadcast in the Channel Islands and the Isle of Man (although these Crown Dependencies are outside the UK), and in the former there are two local stations – BBC Guernsey and BBC Radio Jersey.
+The BBC's UK national channels are also broadcast in the Channel Islands and the Isle of Man (although these Crown Dependencies are outside the UK), and in the former there are two local stations – BBC Radio Guernsey and BBC Radio Jersey.
 There is no BBC local radio station, however, in the Isle of Man, partly because the island has long been served by the popular independent commercial station, Manx Radio, which predates the existence of BBC Local Radio.
 BBC services in the dependencies are financed from television licence fees which are set at the same level as those payable in the UK, although collected locally.
 This is the subject of some controversy in the Isle of Man since, as well as having no BBC Local Radio service, the island also lacks a local television news service analogous to that provided by BBC Channel Islands.

-For a worldwide audience, the BBC World Service provides news, current affairs and information in 28 languages, including English, around the world and is available in over 150 capital cities.
+For a worldwide audience the BBC World Service provides news, current affairs and information in more than 40 languages, including English, around the world, and is available in over 150 capital cities, making it the world's largest external broadcaster in terms of reception area, language selection and audience reach.
 It is broadcast worldwide on shortwave radio, DAB and online and has an estimated weekly audience of 192 million, and its websites have an audience of 38 million people per week.
 Since 2005, it is also available on DAB in the UK, a step not taken before, due to the way it is funded.
-The service is funded by a Parliamentary Grant-in-Aid, administered by the Foreign Office; however, following the Government's spending review in 2011, this funding will cease, and it will be funded for the first time through the Licence fee.
+Following the Government's spending review in 2011, the service was funded for the first time through the Licence fee.
 In recent years, some services of the World Service have been reduced: the Thai service ended in 2006, as did the Eastern European languages.
-Resources were diverted instead into the new BBC Arabic Television.
+Resources were diverted instead into the new BBC News Arabic.

-Historically, the BBC was the only legal radio broadcaster based in the UK mainland until 1967, when University Radio York (URY), then under the name Radio York, was launched as the first, and now oldest, legal independent radio station in the country.
+Historically the BBC was the only legal radio broadcaster based in the UK mainland until 1967, when University Radio York, then under the name Radio York, was launched as the first, and now oldest, legal independent radio station in the country.
 However, the BBC did not enjoy a complete monopoly before this, as several Continental stations, such as Radio Luxembourg, had broadcast programmes in English to Britain since the 1930s and the Isle of Man-based Manx Radio began in 1964.
-Today, despite the advent of commercial radio, BBC radio stations remain among the most listened-to in the country.
+Today, despite the advent of commercial broadcasting, BBC radio stations remain among the most listened-to in the country.
 Radio 2 has the largest audience share (up to 16.8% in 2011–12) and Radios 1 and 4 ranked second and third in terms of weekly reach.

 BBC programming is also available to other services and in other countries.
 Since 1943, the BBC has provided radio programming to the British Forces Broadcasting Service, which broadcasts in countries where British troops are stationed.
-BBC Radio 1 is also carried in Canada on Sirius XM Radio (online streaming only).

-The BBC is a patron of The Radio Academy.
+BBC Radio 1 is also carried in Canada on Sirius XM (online streaming only).
+The BBC is a patron of the Radio Academy, a registered UK charity that promotes excellence in broadcasting.